都姫婚

 Sendai Castle Ruins, Shiroishi Castle, Aobayama | Sendai City, Miyagi Prefecture

 Step into History.
+Marry like a Shogun.

 "SHOGUN WEDDING" is a new-style Japanese wedding experience that allows couples to savor the feeling of being samurai warriors while creating lifelong memories of their wedding.